xriss/require.sh/readme.md

 Will check if the git command exists and if not will install the git package using whatever package manager we can find.

+If however you give a fullpath, eg: something beginning with /

+	require /usr/include/libudev.h

+Then we will check if this file exists and if not attempt to find a package that would install that exact file.
+Include files are a good one to pick as it should install the dev package and the library and they should be a more generic path than .so files.

-Install by just copying the bash script to /usr/local/bin/require with +x
+Install this script by just copying the bash script to /usr/local/bin/require with +x

 	sudo wget -O /usr/local/bin/require https://raw.githubusercontent.com/xriss/require.sh/main/require.sh
 	sudo chmod +x /usr/local/bin/require